chriswhong/hess-triangle/README.md

 hess-triangle
 =============

 GeoJSON and shapefile for Hess' Triangle, a tiny parcel of land that was left behind when New York City extended 7th Avenue in 1914.
+Its owners left a tiled message that reads "Property of the hess estate which has never been dedicated for public purposes" in eternal protest of the taking.
 Made with NYC's mapPLUTO dataset.

 For more information, check out [this blog post](http://chriswhong.com/open-data/in-search-of-hess-triangle-part-1/) at chriswhong.com.